Whig Party (United States): Collapse

 Fillmore's American Party collapsed after the 1856 election, and many former Whigs who refused to join the Democratic Party or the Republican Party organized themselves into a loose coalition known as the Opposition Party.
 For the 1860 presidential election, Senator John J. Crittenden and other unionist conservatives formed the Constitutional Union Party.
 The party nominated a ticket consisting of John Bell, a long-time Whig senator, and Edward Everett, who had succeeded Daniel Webster as Fillmore's Secretary of State.
 With the nomination of two former Whigs, many regarded the Constitutional Union Party as a continuation of the Whig Party; one Southern newspaper called the new party the "ghost of the old Whig Party".

 The party campaigned on preserving the union and took an official non-stance on slavery.
 The Constitutional Union ticket won a plurality of the vote in three states, but Bell finished in fourth place in the national popular vote behind Republican Abraham Lincoln, Democrat Stephen A. Douglas, and pro-Southern Democrat John C. Breckinridge.
 In the North, most former Whigs, including the vast majority of those who had voted for Fillmore in 1856, voted for Lincoln in 1860.

 In the secession crisis that followed Lincoln's election, Southern Democrats generally led secession efforts, while Southern former Whigs generally opposed immediate secession.
-During the American Civil War, former Whigs formed the core of a "proto-party" in the Confederacy that was opposed to the Jefferson Davis administration.
-In the Reconstruction Era, many former Whigs tried to regroup in the South, calling themselves "conservatives" and hoping to reconnect with ex-Whigs in the North.
-Thus, in Virginia and elsewhere, moderate, nationalist, and economically innovative ex-Whigs used the party name "Conservative" to avoid identifying with the Democratic Party.
-The Conservative Party ultimately merged into the Democratic Party in the South, but ex-Whigs continued to promote modernization policies such as large-scale railroad construction and the founding of public schools.
+During the American Civil War, former Whigs formed the core of a "proto-party" in the Confederacy that opposed the Jefferson Davis administration.
+In the Reconstruction Era, former Whigs participated in conservative and Unionist coalitions whose composition varied by state.
+In Virginia and elsewhere, some used the name "Conservative" to avoid immediately identifying with the Democratic Party.
+Southern former Whigs remained influential in campaigns for railroad construction, public education and other development policies.

-The Whig Party vanished after the 1850s, but Whiggism, as a modernizing policy orientation, persisted for decades.
-It played a major role in shaping the modernizing policies of the state governments during Reconstruction.
-During the Lincoln Administration, ex-Whigs dominated the Republican Party and enacted much of their American System.
-Presidents Abraham Lincoln, Rutherford B. Hayes, Chester A. Arthur, and Benjamin Harrison were Whigs before switching to the Republican Party, from which they were elected to office.
-In the long run, the United States adopted Whiggish economic policies coupled with a Democratic strong presidency.
+The national Whig organization vanished during the 1850s, but former Whigs and policies associated with the party remained influential.
+In the Republican Party, former Whigs supplied prominent leaders—including Abraham Lincoln and William Seward—and supported banking, tariff, railroad and homestead measures that drew partly on Whig economic nationalism.
+This influence did not make the Republicans a simple continuation of the Whigs: the new party also incorporated former Democrats, Free Soilers and other antislavery constituencies, and it made opposition to slavery's expansion its central organizing issue.